-Every summer, the boys' basketball and football teams host a basketball and football camps where the players themselves teach and mentor younger players.
-They teach the fundamentals and basics of basketball and football for future Scorpions.
+Every summer, the boys' basketball and football teams host a basketball and football camps where the players

 Our AVID senior class adopted a street in the city, Cottonwood Ave.
 These students have become involved in their community to clean up the street.